sypherlev/php-chassis-framework/README.md

 You've also got the /migrations folder, which the Migrate tool uses.
 There's one migration in there right now that'll make a few user tables, if you need to get going quickly.

 If your .env file sets `devmode=true` then an /emails folder will appear with copies of emails sent by the EmailResponse object, and no emails will actually be sent.
-Using devMode will also set Twig to `debug=true`.
+Using `devmode` will also set Twig to `debug=true`.

 The /public folder has all the front-end goodness, like your JS and CSS assets.
 The /cache folder is where the Twig cache stuff is stored.
 The /templates folder contains all the Twig templates.